AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer_RelationshipType/ToString.md

 AutomationMLContainer.RelationshipType.ToString Method
 ======================================================
-AutomationML 2.1 APIReturns the [Name][1] as the string representation of this instance.
+Returns the [Name][1] as the string representation of this instance.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)